 A stereotype is a widely held but fixed and oversimplified image or idea of a particular type of person or thing.

-For example; romance is a genre, the expectations are a sympathetic heroine, a strong and irresistible hero, emotional tension and a happy ending (it would help if the plot was believable) and the stereotypes are the bad boy and the good, shy and ‘nerdy’ girl or the damsel in distress and the prince that saves her.
-I.e. Pride and Prejudice, Me Before You, Cinderella and Beauty and the Beast.
+For example; romance is a genre, the expectations are a sympathetic heroine, a strong and irresistible hero, emotional tension and a happy ending (it would help if the plot was believable) and the stereotypes are the bad boy and the good, shy ‘nerdy’ girl or the damsel in distress and the prince that saves her.
+I.e. Pride and Prejudice, Me Before You, Cinderella, and Beauty and the Beast.